Transfer learning for chemically accurate interatomic neural network potentials: Results

 From \figref{fig:md17_learning_curves_with_molecules}, it can be seen that pre-training substantially improves the performance of our potential models.
 For 950 training configurations and a setting that uses both energy and atomic force labels, we improved the RMS error by a factor of 2--4 and 1.2--2.6 for energy and atomic forces, respectively.
 For the setting where only energies are used during fine-tuning, we obtained a factor of 3.3--12.3 and 5.0--11.3 for energy and atomic forces, respectively.
 The largest improvement has been observed for the aspirin molecules, followed by malonaldehyde and toluene.
 For aspirin, the energy RMS error has been reduced from 4.3~kcal/mol to 0.35~kcal/mol and the atomic force RMS error from 19.5~kcal/mol/\AA{} to 1.7~kcal/mol/\AA{}.
 For comparison, the pre-trained model predicts coupled-cluster energies and atomic forces of aspirin molecule with an RMS error of 588.6~kcal/mol and 5.9~kcal/mol/\AA{}, respectively.
 For other investigated molecules, the respective RMS error is similar.

 The above results let us make the following statements.
 First, based on the RMS errors, we see that interatomic NN potentials can efficiently learn atomic forces even though fine-tuning was performed by training only on energies.
+However, atomic force labels lead to more accurate potentials on par with recent computational results~\cite{Christensen2020b, Pinheiro2021}.
 In preliminary experiments, we observed that the performance may strongly depend on the electronic structure method used to generate the source data.
 Thus, the selection of source data should be made with particular attention.
 Finally, transfer learning leads to more data-efficient models, as we achieve the accuracy of from-scratch-trained models using only a fraction of the data.
 For example, for aspirin, we need only 128 training structures (F+E) to reach an RMS error of 1.06~kcal/mol/\AA{} in atomic forces by fine-tuning, while 950 training structures are required for training from scratch to reach a similar error (1.01~kcal/mol/\AA{}).
 For the energy-based fine-tuning on 32 configurations, we reach an accuracy in atomic forces of 6.51~kcal/mol/\AA{}, which is an order of magnitude smaller than the value obtained by training from scratch.

 The data set size used for pre-training may impact the final accuracy, similar to the electronic structure theory used to generate labels.
 Thus, in \figref{fig:md17_pretrain_size}, we investigate the model's performance dependence on the amount of data used for pre-training when fine-tuned with 128 and 950 structures.
 We decided to use molecules for which the largest improvement in RMS error has been observed, i.e., aspirin and malonaldehyde.